Disclosure of transparency notification from BlackRock, Inc.

 Notification from BlackRock, Inc.

-- On 24 April 2026, Fagron received a transparency notification from BlackRock, Inc., informing the Company that its shareholding has reached the 3% disclosure threshold, following the acquisition of voting securities or voting rights attached to shares in Fagron.
+- On 28 April 2026, Fagron received a transparency notification from BlackRock, Inc., informing the Company that its shareholding crossed the lowest 3% disclosure threshold downwards, following a disposal of voting securities or voting rights attached to shares in Fagron.

 - The notification was submitted by ‘a parent undertaking or a controlling person’.